openebs-archive/openebs-docs/docs/tsg_install.md

 kubectl delete crd volumesnapshots.volumesnapshot.external-storage.k8s.io
 ```

-## cStor pool creation fails on Cetos when there are partitions on the disk
+## Creating cStor pool fails on CentOS when there are partitions on the disk

-cStor pool creation failing with the following error message:
+Creating cStor pool fails with the following error message:

 ```
 E0920 14:51:17.474702       8 pool.go:78] Unable to create pool: /dev/disk/by-id/ata-WDC_WD2500BPVT-00JJ